konaraddi/web-riimote/README.md

 # web-riimotes

-Your smartphone can simulate a wiimote _without_ having to install anything.
-No mobile or desktop apps are involved.
+Turn your smartphone into a 3D controller (think wiimote) with just a web app.
+No need to install mobile or desktop apps.

 ## Getting Started

-**This has only been tested on Chrome.**
+:warning: **This has only been tested on Chrome.** :warning:

-Please be familiar with Vue, Node, Koa, and Socket.io.
+You can run this project without being familiar with the technologies used.
+But if you'd like to make changes, then please be familiar with Vue, Node, Koa, and Socket.io.
 The client uses Vue.
 The server uses Node, Koa, and Socket.io.

+Please be sure to have Node.js installed before continuing.
+It is the only prerequisite to run this project.

 1.  `npm install` in both `client/` and `server/`
 2. Create a `server_address.js` file in `client/src/` with the following contents: